This guide will help you get ready for your prostate surgery at MSK. It will also help you understand what to expect during your recovery.

 Yes.
-We offer comprehensive follow-up care for men who were treated here for prostate cancer in our Survivorship Program.
-Your doctor will help you decide when you are ready for this step.
-The program will help support you as you recover from the physical and emotional effects of prostate cancer, as well as watch for any signs of the cancer coming back.
-A nurse practitioner, who will work closely with your doctor, will be responsible for your care.
-The nurse practitioner is a member of the prostate cancer treatment team at MSK and an expert in the care of cancer survivors.
-He or she will:
+We offer thorough follow-up care in our Adult Survivorship Program for people treated at MSK for prostate cancer.
+Your doctor will help you decide when you’re ready for this step.
+The program will help support you as you recover from the physical and emotional effects of prostate cancer.
+We also will watch for any signs of the cancer coming back.

 - Look for signs of the cancer returning.

 - Manage any effects of treatment, such as pain and fatigue.

 - Provide counseling about living a healthy lifestyle, such as diet, exercise, and quitting smoking.

 During visits with your NP, you will:

 - Talk with you about your medical history.

 - Order tests, such as X-rays, scans, and blood tests.